rsowell/cs-457-agile-iterations/docs/3-Iter-1--Iteration-Instructions-f664.md

 1. Navigate to your repo on GitHub and find the link which says "Projects".
 2. Click the **dropdown** in the big green button, choosing "New Project". **Do not** click "Link a Project" directly (this will take ownership over the template!)
 3. You should make a project from a _template_, in the column on the left.
 This includes all the automation to move stories to the right state as you open and close PRs.
-Select "[TEMPLATE] 10.5 Backlog Template" as the template to use.
+Select "Kanban" as the template to use.
-4. Give your project board an appropriate name, like "Team <XX> CHIPS 10.5 Project"
+4. Give your project board an appropriate name, like "Team <Name> Final Project"

 ## Standups

-**In every offering of this course we have taught,** the major student feedback on lessons learned from the group project was "I wish our team had communicated more frequently and more regularly."
+The most common student feedback on lessons learned from a group software engineering project is "I wish our team had communicated more frequently and more regularly."

 Our recommended workflow: every day (or as close to every day as possible), meet with your teammates as a group in a simple video call for just a few minutes.
 The meeting can follow this simple script, where each developer takes turns answering the questions: